Categories

 Design from Nature

 Nature is incredibly efficient, and permaculture design aims to replicate those patterns.
 Companion planting, where you grow plants together because they benefit each other, is one of the most common applications.
-For example, the “Three Sisters” guild of corn, beans, and squash has been used by Indigenous farmers for centuries because each plant supports the others.
+For example, the “Three Sisters” guild of corn, beans, and squash has been used by Indigenous farmers for centuries because each plant supports the others — see our companion planting chart for more pairings that work the same way.

 Integrate Rather than Segregate